amirongit/notecode/algebra.md

     - if the radicand is greater than 0, there are two solutions

 ## Algebra 2 Full Course
+### Sets
+- collections of unique elements or members, number of elements could be finite or infinite
+#### Null set
+- unique set with zero elements, also known as empty set
+- is a subset of all sets
+#### Singleton
+- set with just one element
+#### Set builder notation
+- used to describe a set by stating the conditions that its members must satisfy
+#### Subsets
+- all of its elements are also elements of another original set
+    - if the original set has more elements, the subset is proper
+    - if the original set has the same elements, the subset is improper
+- numbers of all the possible subsets for a given set
+    - `2^(number of elements)`
+#### Complement
+- set of elements present in universal set & not present in the given set
+#### Universal set
+- unique set of all elements under consideration in a given situation
+- its complement is null set
+#### Venn diagram
+- diagram style that shows the logical relation between sets
+#### Union
+- set of all the elements in given sets
+#### Intersection
+- set of common elements between given sets

 ## Cool facts
 - equations in a single variable represent a single point in the line number ('x' axis)